In broad terms, those eligible to switch in the business retail market are:

 You can check your eligibility on the Open Water website.

-How we will determine disputes on whether customers are eligible to be supplied by a retailer in the new retail market
+How we determine disputes on whether customers are eligible to be supplied by a retailer in the business retail water market

 Our eligibility guidance sets out whether businesses, charities and public sector organisations are eligible to switch their retailer.
 There is also supplementary guidance which provides specific examples of how the eligibility guidance might be applied.